Kim-Neuroscience-Lab/mapseq_processing_kimlab/README.md

 **-o** = path to your output directory

-**-d** = path to your sample.nbcm.tsv which was produced by the [CSHL mapseq-processing Python Pipeline](https://github.com/ZadorLaboratory/mapseq-processing)
+**-d** = path to your sample.nbcm.tsv which was produced by the [CSHL mapseq-processing Python Pipeline](https://github.com/ZadorLaboratory/mapseq-processing) Or your group.aggregate.tsv file.

 **-s** = prefix for your saved files